metallb/metallb/website/content/configuration/_index.md

 contains the IP range(s) you gave in the configuration, and use that to figure out the network and broadcast IPs.

-If you are using ARP mode on a LAN that is not `/24`, you must manually specify the network prefix using the `arp-network` configuration option.
+If you are using layer 2 mode on a LAN that is not `/24`, you must manually specify the network prefix using the `arp-network` configuration option.
 MetalLB will derive the network and broadcast IPs from that, instead of trying to deduce the values from the